Country Minute: What You Might Not Know About Home Construction Loans

 Whether you’re building your first home or your third, there are many factors to consider when you’re looking at a home construction loan.
 Are you going at it alone or contracting a builder?
 What happens if you go over budget?
 What’s your timeline?

-Let’s consider the top three things you might not know about GreenStone’s home construction loans:
+Let’s consider the top three things you might not know about GreenStone’s home construction loans.

-Three – GreenStone construction loans allow for 12 months to complete the project.
 During that timeline, members are responsible for interest-only payments on what is drawn.

 For instance, if you have a loan for $200,000, you’re not paying that principal and interest payment at closing, you’re paying interest only on what’s been used during the 12-month timeline to build.

 If you choose a fixed rate, your loan will be locked into a fixed interest rate during the construction period, and that rate remains fixed at the same rate for the life of the mortgage.
 During the construction period, you will make interest-only payments on what has been disbursed at the time of the billing.
-You will have 6, 9 or 12 months, depending on your loan product, to complete construction before principal and interest payments start.
+You will have six, nine, or 12 months, depending on your loan product, to complete construction before principal and interest payments start.

 Get Blog Updates!